omiid

 - /mnt/data/postgres:/var/lib/postgresql/data

-The final step involved moving the existing data to the new directory:
+The final step involved moving the existing data to the new directory.
+A one-off Alpine container mounts both the old named volume and the new host path, then copies between them:

 docker run --rm -v postgres-data:/from -v /mnt/data/postgres:/to alpine cp -a /from/. /to/.